keep-starknet-strange/madara/crates/client/transaction-pool/README.md

 By default this should be `true`, however in some cases it might be undesirable to propagate transactions further.
-Examples might include heavy transactions produced by block authors in offchain workers (DoS) or risking being front runned by someone else after finding some non trivial solution or equivocation, etc.
+Examples might include heavy transactions produced by block authors in offchain workers (DoS) or risking being front run by someone else after finding some non trivial solution or equivocation, etc.

 ### 'TransactionSource`